-Restless legs syndrome (RLS) is a condition in which your legs feel extremely uncomfortable, typically in the evenings while you're sitting or lying down.
-It makes you feel like getting up and moving around.
-When you do so, the unpleasant feeling of restless legs syndrome temporarily goes away.
+Restless legs syndrome (RLS) is a condition in which you have an uncontrollable urge to move your legs, usually due to leg discomfort.
+It typically happens in the evenings or nights while you're sitting or lying down.
+Moving eases the unpleasant feeling temporarily.

-A number of simple self-care steps and lifestyle changes may help you.
+Simple self-care steps and lifestyle changes may help you.
 Medications also help many people with restless legs syndrome.

 - Restless legs syndrome.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/restless_legs/detail_restless_legs.htm.
-Accessed Sept.
-27, 2011.
+Accessed Nov.
+30, 2014.